jlu90/Sparkify-Cloud-DWH/README.md

 3. In the command line, run `etl.py`.
 4. Use the Query Editor in the Amazon Redshift console to query your database.
 It will be found under the *public* schema.
 5. Delete Redshift cluster

+**NOTE**: This project was completed for Udacity's Data Engineering Nanodegree